A guide to Danish work culture

 They use their sense of humor to make settings informal and relaxed, and they like to tease each

-other and use a lot of ironies.
+other and use a lot of irony.
 It is always meant positively when a Dane makes an ironic joke

 towards you, and it is used to praise each other or give out compliments.
 It might be hard to